-If I were answering this after going through our previous knowledge discussions, but before ever reading a page of Yoga Vashishta, I would answer this by saying how we all started together in the pool of consciousness, and then some ego arose to create a splash, and that splashed out individual chunks of water.
-Those chunks of water fell on the other side of the wall of the above-ground pool and hit their head hard when they landed, so they didn’t remember where they came from (the pool of consciousness).
+If I were answering this after going through our previous knowledge discussions, before even reading a page of Yoga Vashishta, I would answer this by saying – how we all started together in the pool of consciousness, then some ego arose to create a splash and that splashed out individual chunks of water.
+Those chunks of water fell on the other side of the wall above the ground pool and hit their head hard when they landed, so they didn’t remember where they came from (the pool of consciousness).
 Thus they thought they were all individual splashes – that thought of ego created an individualistic attitude and thus a mind.
-But there’s nothing like that mentioned on p35 in Supreme Yoga.
+But there’s nothing like that mentioned on P35 in Supreme Yoga.
 Vashishta seems to answer this same question by saying that the mind is actually the cosmic intelligence’s thoughts being materialized.
-But he doesn’t explain (or I don’t quite follow his explanation) for this mind originally rose?
+But he doesn’t explain (or I don’t quite follow his explanation) where this mind originally rose?

 I understand the source of the mind is the cosmic intelligence but how it arose, to me seems like it was at the moment in which the very thought arose from within the creator.
 Though, I’m uncertain about my understanding of it, I know we are passed that point but can you clear that up for me please?